plkmokjn/A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage/README.md

 # A-Comparative-Analysis-of-Object-Detection-Models-for-Plant-Leaf-Counting-under-Overlapping-Foliage-Conditions

 Comparative Analysis of three foundational object detection models: YOLOv8, YOLOv12, and Faster R-CNN for leaf cointing in dense foliage.
-Evaluated on all performance metric: mAP50, mAP50-95, IOU, MAE, and MAPE.
+Evaluated on all performance metrics: mAP50, mAP50-95, IOU, MAE, and MAPE.

 ## Overview

+This project compares three computer vision models: YOLOv8, YOLOv12, and Faster R-CNN.
+The script provided is for training and evaluating the three models on multiple datasets.

 ### Datasets
 The datasets used in this project is hosted on Google Drive.
 You can access the data via the following link: